Title and statement of responsibility area

 Scope and content

-This finding aid consists of a box and item list, which includes the item numbers and maps contained within each file.
-An item level precis of each document, created by the Dept. of Lands and dated 1980, is in the first file of each box.
+In addition, the series includes an item level precis of each document, created by the Dept. of Lands in 1980.
+The precis are filed in the first file of each box.

 Notes area